xiangangli/xiangangli.github.io/_pages/about.md

 ---
 permalink: /
-title: "Xiangang Li's Personal Page"
+title: "Welcome"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Xiangang Li's personal website
+Xiangang Li's personal webpage
 ======

-Add something
+I am a PhD graduated from Peking University in 2015, and interested in speech processing, natural language processing, machine learning technologies